The Best Citizenship-by-Investment Programs for 2025

 YOU are the most important piece of the ‘best citizenship by investment’ puzzle.

 We are practitioners, not theorists.
-And as perhaps the only people who cover the second citizenship scene, with Andrew going through four citizenship by investment programs, we are uniquely qualified to speak on this subject.
+With Nomad Capitalist’s founder, Andrew Henderson, going through four citizenship-by-investment programs and perhaps being the only people who cover the second citizenship scene so comprehensively, we feel uniquely qualified to speak on this subject.

-And what we learned from obtaining multiple citizenships by investment for over 1,000 client is that what is best for us will not necessarily be the best choice for someone else.
+And what we learned from obtaining multiple citizenships by investment for over 1,500 clients is that what is best for us will not necessarily be the best choice for someone else.

 Here are just a few of the factors you should take into consideration:

-Now, keeping your needs and wants in mind, let’s get into the detail of each of the almost dozen CBI programs.
+Now, keeping your needs and wants in mind, let’s get into the details of each of these CBI programs.

 Citizenship by Investment Case Studies